 Sophora Prostrata 'Little Baby' Planting Instructions

-Sophora prostrata 'Little Baby' is a small semi-evergreen shrub native to New Zealand.
+Sophora prostrata 'Little Baby' is a small semi evergreen shrub native to New Zealand.
 It features zigzagging growth, small leaves, and yellow-orange barbed flowers in the spring.
 Grows 3 to 4 feet tall and 3 foot wide in USDA zones 8 to 11.
 It is hardy to mild frost, but should be grown in a container in colder areas.
 Ideal for a greenhouse or cool conservatory in the winter and moved outside in warmer months.

 Sophora prostrata Little Baby Planting and Care Instructions

-Sophora prostrata Little Baby plants are very intolerant to excessive water while they are dormant in cool winter months, while they are not actively growing.
+Sophora prostrata Little Baby plants are very intolerant to excessive water year-round and especially while they are dormant in cool winter months and stored in cool temps (while they are not actively growing).
 They can be killed easily if watered too often.
-During the warmer spring and summer months, while the plant is actively growing, plants need to be kept moist.
+In temperatures of 38 to 50 degrees, we water only once every 2 - 3 weeks during the Winter.
+In warmer temps, care must be taken to not let plants dry out, or be oversaturated with water.

 IF PLANTING IN A CONTAINER OR RAISED BED: